Agent700ai/Agent700ChromeExtensionWT/README.md

 We welcome contributions to the Agent700ChromeExtensionWT project!
 If you have suggestions for improvements or encounter any issues, feel free to create a pull request or open an issue in this repository.

+## Project Structure

+Here's a brief overview of the key files and directories in the project:

+- **background.js**: This file acts as the service worker for the Chrome extension, managing background tasks such as handling tab activations, window focus changes, and message passing.
+It also processes requests for scraping and managing active tabs.

+- **Capture.css**: Contains the styling for the capture interface of the extension, ensuring a consistent and user-friendly design for capturing and displaying scraped content.

+- **Capture.js**: Handles the logic for initializing the capture functionality, managing user interactions, executing content scripts on active tabs, and saving captured data to the Agent700 library.

+- **content-script.js**: Injected into web pages to scrape and clean the text content from the DOM, removing scripts and styles for a cleaner extraction.

+- **content.js**: Listens for messages to provide information like screen dimensions of the user's device.

+- **login.css**: Provides styles for the login interface, including layout, colors, and typography for a cohesive user experience.

+- **login.js**: Manages the login process, allowing users to authenticate with their Agent700 credentials and store the session token for future interactions.

+- **sidebar.css**: Defines the styles for the sidebar interface, including layout and visual design for navigation and content display within the extension.

+- **sidebar.js**: Handles the logic for dynamically loading different pages in the sidebar based on user interactions with the menu.

+- **TalkToPage.css**: Provides styling for the Talk to Page feature, ensuring a clean and responsive interface for interacting with agents on captured data.

+- **TalkToPage.js**: Initializes and manages the Talk to Page feature, enabling users to use their agents to engage with the captured data.

+- **manifest.json**: The configuration file that defines the extension's metadata, permissions, and resources, crucial for extension functionality in the Chrome browser.

+- **login.html**: The HTML markup for the login page, providing the structure for user authentication elements.

+- **capture.html**: The HTML markup for the capture page, providing the structure for the capturing and saving of we content.

+- **sidebar.html**: The HTML markup for the sidebar menu.

+- **TalkToPage.html**: The HTML markup for the agents page.
+Currently this page has an iFrame that referencse the agents library.
+The plan is to replace this with an agent selector and custom conversation canvas which will move us away from the iFrame.

+- **LICENSE**: Contains the MIT License text, outlining the terms under which the project is distributed.

+- **README.md**: This file provides an overview of the project, including installation instructions, usage guidelines, and information about the project's structure and contributions.

+- **auth.js**: Contains utility functions for managing authentication states, including checking if a user is logged in by validating the session token against the Agent700 API.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.